learn-the-web/topics/svg-cheat-sheet/index.md

           - 'The `%3E` must be escaped with `%3E`'
           - 'The `#` must be escaped with `%23`'
           - The `"` must be replaced with `'`
+      - name: '*View box*'
+        details:
+          - 'Controls the artboard of the SVG—like in Illustrator.'
+          - |
+            ```xml
+            <svg viewBox="0 0 256 256"></svg>
+            ```
+          - 'Graphics that exist outside the viewbox will be cropped or changed—based on `preserveAspectRatio`'
+      - name: '*Preserve aspect ratio*'
+        details:
+          - 'Controls how the graphics inside the artboard are adjusted when the SVG’s width/height are changed.'
+          - |
+            ```xml
+            <svg preserveAspectRatio="xMidYMid"></svg>
+            ```
+          - '`none`—stretch the graphic to fill the space.'
+          - '`xMidYMid`—uniform scaling, aligning to the middle.'
+          - '`xMinYMin`—uniform scaling, aligning to the top-left.'
+          - '`xMaxYMax`—uniform scaling, aligning to the bottom-right.'
+          - '*And everything else in between: think of the viewBox having 9 different anchor points for the graphic.*'

   - title: 'Shapes'
     items: